Authentic Polish Easter Recipes and Easter Basket Origins

 For a nice variation, you can take one pound of Polish sausage, slice it into pieces, and add to the pot with the garlic and onions to heat through before adding the cabbage.
 This is also delicious.
 Or, you can cook larger pieces of the sausage separately and serve alongside the cabbage dish.

-- 2-3 cucumbers sliced thin, peeled, not peeled, or stripe-peeled
+- 2-3 cucumbers, thinly sliced, peeled, not peeled, or stripe-peeled

 - Black or white pepper